Jeurys Familia: 2015

 Familia became the established eighth inning pitcher, or the "set-up man" in front of the closer, Jenrry Mejia, in 2014.
 When Mejia was suspended early in the 2015 season, Familia became the Mets' closer.
 Familia made it to the final vote of the 2015 Major League Baseball All-Star Game but lost to Carlos Martinez.
 Familia struggled after the All-Star break, blowing three consecutive saves in late July, including giving up a game-winning home run to Justin Upton on July 30, 2015, when the Mets blew a six-run lead.
 In the following weeks, however, he dramatically turned things around with 16 consecutive scoreless innings, zero earned runs, and eight converted saves in eight opportunities.

 On October 4, Familia recorded his forty-third save in a 1–0 win against the Washington Nationals at Citi Field.
 He gave up a double to Bryce Harper with two outs and got Jayson Werth to fly out to center fielder Juan Lagares to end the game.
 The game was the final game of the 2015 regular season and snapped the Mets' five game losing streak.
 The save tied the club record set by Armando Benítez in 2001.
 He finished the season with a 2–2 record, 1.85 ERA in 76 games with a career high 43 saves, 86 strikeouts in 78 innings pitched with a WHIP of 1.000 while giving up 59 hits, 16 runs, 6 home runs, and 19 walks.

 Familia recorded two saves in the 2015 National League Division Series against the Los Angeles Dodgers, retiring all 16 batters he faced.
 In the 2015 National League Championship Series against the Cubs, Familia recorded three saves over 4 1/3 innings pitched, giving up 2 hits and 2 walks and no runs.
 Familia struck out Dexter Fowler to send the Mets to the World Series.
 In game 1 of the 2015 World Series against the Kansas City Royals, he gave up a game-tying home run to Alex Gordon in the ninth inning; the Mets would eventually lose, 5–4, in 14 innings.
 He gave up the home run to Gordon on a quick pitch, which Familia used to throw off hitters' timing throughout the 2015 season.
 Familia blew saves in games 4 and 5 as well, both of which the Mets lost, the latter of which ended the series.
 Familia's three blown saves in the series established a new World Series record.
-He tied Robb Nen for most save opportunities in one postseason, with eight.
+He tied Robb Nen for most save opportunities in one postseason, with eight (which was later tied in 2023 by Paul Sewald.